Thursday, December 10, 2020

 When a user tries to connect to VRA portal, it will make a request using the virtual IP assigned to the load balancer virtual server.
 The virtual server (VRA Appliance Virtual Server) has a pool of servers (VRA Appliance pool) associated to which it can direct the traffic.
 The blue path represents normal situation, when the user reaches VRA appliances is the portal.
 The green path does not actually exist and is the subject of the post.
 What we need is in case all servers in the VRA Appliance pool are down to redirect the user to another page.
 For this we need a few additional elements.

 First we need a VM that runs an HTTP server and is able to serve a simple html page, called in the diagram above "Sorry Server".
-We installed apache Apache, enabled SSL and created in the document root path a structure similar to VRA login URL (below document root is /var/www/html) to serve a custom index.html page.
+We installed Apache, enabled SSL and created in the document root path a structure similar to VRA login URL (below document root is /var/www/html) to serve a custom index.html page.

 /var/www/html/vcac/org/[orgName]/index.html